Early release content will be available to view now. All sessions will be individually CPD accredited. Log in to watch.

 10:45am – 11:45am

-Phillips: practical CPAP and NIV training (hands-on)
+Philips: practical CPAP and NIV training (hands-on)

 This session will focus on the practical application and delivery of CPAP and NIV therapy in the clinical environment.
 There will be opportunities for active participation, using specialist equipment.